samgoldman97/mist-cf/README.md

 Four key datasets were used in the process of this paper:
 1. biomols: A dataset of biologically relevant molecules that we used to learn a fast filter model
 2. NPLIB1: A public natural products dataset extracted from the GNPS database.
 NPLIB1 is used for model training and evaluation.
 3. NPLIB1 + NIST: A proprietary dataset of NPLIB1 and NIST20 spectra.
-This dataset is used for model training and eval uation.
+This dataset is used for model training and evaluation.
 4. CASMI 2022: A dataset of positive mode spectra from the CASMI 2022 challenge.
 This dataset is used for prospective analysis.

 We provide instructions for downloading and extracting datasets biomols, NPLIB1, and CASMI 2022 as we preprocessed them.